OMR-Research/Smashcima/docs/03_scene-objects.md

 Another option could be to create a `ColoredNote` class, which inherits from the `Note` class.
 But this also poses a few problems:

 1. How do you construct the `ColoredNote` instance, if the kern loader returns `Note` instances?
 And if you just copy all the values around, how do you know it won't break with a future update to Smashcima that adds new fields you didn't expect to be added?
-2. What if a third person wants to also represent notehead shapes (square, slash, cross).
+2. What if a third person wants to also represent notehead shapes (square, slash, cross)?
 They would build a `ShapedNote` class.
 But what does the inheritance chain look like now?
 Does the `ShapedNote` inherit from `ColoredNote` or the other way around?
 And what if you two don't even know about one another, but a third person wants to use both of your extensions?

-You can see how inheritance only leads to hell in this situation.
+You can see how inheritance quickly leads to unmaintainable software in such situations.

-Instead what I came up with in Smashcima is the ability to just extend the scene graph by adding a few new nodes and attaching them to existing instances:
+Instead, we deal with extensibility in Smashcima by giving you the ability to extend the _scene graph_ by adding new nodes and attaching them to existing instances.

 You can define a `NoteColor` scene object and link it to a note: